ENDOCRINE BASICS

 Thyroid: produces hormones associated with calorie burning and heart rate

-Adrenal gland: produce hormones that controls ex drive and cortisol, the stress hormone
+Adrenal gland: produce hormones that controls sex drive and cortisol, the stress hormone

 Pineal gland: produces melatonin, which affects sleep